 Child Protection Training

-Reminder: Always Children First Child Protection Training currently on hold
+Always Children First Child Protection Training is currently available.
+Dates will be released shortly!

-As with the Foundation level training, it is suggested that Practitioners complete the Tusla ELearning Programme every three years.
+It is suggested that Practitioners complete the Tusla ELearning Programme every year.

 If you have any queries related to the training please contact DLR County Childcare Committee on 01 2896600 or email info@dlrchildcare.ie